 The isosurfacing algorithm can be divided into two primary steps.
 First, we generate the lookup table for a given dimension d.
-We do this for all possible $2^{2^d}$ cases and store the resulting table for step 2.
-Secondly, we generate the isosurface using the lookup table on each of the d-cubes intersected by the isosurface.
+We do this for all possible 2^{2^d} cases and store the resulting table for step 2.
+Secondly, using this lookup table, we contour the grid by locating the d-cubes which are intersected by the isosurface.

-2.1 Lookup Table Generation
+2.1 Lookup table generation

 An edge of the hypercube intersects the isosurface if one endpoint has a positive label and one endpoint has a negative label (by the intermediate value theorem).
 For a given configuration of the vertices of the hypercube h, we find the midpoint of each such edge.
-Let W+(h) be the set of all such midpoints together with all hypercube vertices with a positive label.
-(Alternatively, we could use W-(h) which is the set of all such midpoints together with all hypercube vertices with negative labels.)
-The convex hull of $W^{+}(h)$ is a d-polytope lying in the hypercube and approximating the set of points in the d-cube with positive isovalues.
-In order to extract the desired isosurface, we remove any (d-1)-dimensional facets of this polyhedron which lie on the boundary of the hypercube.
-This causes the removal of any facets, which share a vertex with the hypercube.
-The remaining (d-1) facets comprise the isosurface in the hypercube and are written into the lookup table.
-To generate the complete table, we repeat the above for each of the $2^{2^d}$ possible cases.
+Let $W^+(h)$ be the set of all such midpoints together with all hypercube vertices with a positive label.
+The convex hull of $W^+(h)$ is a d-polytope lying in the hypercube and approximating the set of points in the d-cube with positive isovalues.
+In order to extract the desired isosurface, we remove any (d-1)-dimensional facets of this polyhedron which lie on